dbernheisel/tiyd-rails-2015-08.github.io/notes/reflections.md

 * Graphing sooner if possible
 * I'd like some better real-world examples about code which takes up too much memory, leaks, invokes garbage collection, etc.  jeg2 said he can do it "easily."
 Maybe a search will give a starting point.
+* Debugging and How to Google sooner.
+* In fact, all human learning and Agile sooner.

 ## Not covered